Evaporation: Factors influencing the rate of evaporation

 The amount of light will affect the evaporation.
 When photons hits the surface area of the liquid they can make individual molecules break free and disappear into the air without any need for additional heat.

 In the US, the National Weather Service measures, at various outdoor locations nationwide, the actual rate of evaporation from a standardized "pan" open water surface.
 Others do likewise around the world.
 The US data is collected and compiled into an annual evaporation map.
 The measurements range from under 30 to over 120 in per year.

 Because it typically takes place in a complex environment, where 'evaporation is an extremely rare event', the mechanism for the evaporation of water is not completely understood.
 Theoretical calculations require prohibitively long and large computer simulations.
 'The rate of evaporation of liquid water is one of the principal uncertainties in modern climate modeling.'

 Thermodynamics

+Thermodynamics of evaporation involves molecules gaining enough kinetic energy to overcome intermolecular forces and escape as gas, requiring energy (latent heat of vaporization) and causing cooling as faster molecules leave.
+This endothermic phase change increases entropy overall, aligning with the second law, and is driven by temperature, pressure, humidity, and surface area, making it fundamental to refrigeration and weather.

 Evaporation is an endothermic process, since heat is absorbed during evaporation.